levrun/spring-security-example/README.md

 ---------

 * Spring Boot 1.4.2
-* Spring Security for securing
+* Spring Security for security
 * Thymeleaf for views
 * Maven for build